f5devcentral/f5-agility-labs-xc/docs/class4/lab6.rst

 Task 3: Review Malicious User Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task, you will explore the Malicious Users section of the Security Analytics Dashboard within Distributed Cloud "XC".
+In this task, you will explore the Malicious Users section of the Security Analytics Dashboard within Distributed Cloud (XC).

 #.
 From the **Web App & API Protection** menu, navigate to **Overview**, then click **Security**